 Other options could minimize the overall loss of life and still increase our freedom during this pandemic without compromising jobs and our economy.
 Other states and other countries have taken different approaches.
 An honest appraisal of their results could very well help us toward that end.

 We should have started with better planning before this emergency arose.
+Planning was lacking even during the pandemic, when it was know a vaccine was coming, as evident by Oregon appalling vaccine rollout.
 I propose consideration of such options for all potential disasters, as described on my Disaster Planning page under "Issues."

-My Gazette-Times Letter to the Editor that challenges the COVID-19 policy interventions that restrict our autonomy; asks if more are dying due to suicides, stress, and deferred medical care than are dying of COVID; and quotes the national Center for Disease Control and Prevention stating that "extended school closure is harmful to children."
+My Gazette-Times Letter to the Editor (published 10-22-20 with online title: Our first priority should be education) that challenges the COVID-19 policy interventions that restrict our autonomy; asks if more are dying due to suicides, stress, and deferred medical care than are dying of COVID; and quotes the national Center for Disease Control and Prevention stating that "extended school closure is harmful to children."